Zeni241/Custom-Installation-of-ESP-IDF-for-ESP32-Development/README.md

      }
      ```

-8. **Add functions in PowerShell to add sortcut keys for lengthy commands:**
-   - Open PowerShell profile.ps1.
-   - Add functions for custom commands:
-     ```powershell
-     function idf521 {
-         $Env:IDF_TOOLS_PATH="D:\IOT\IDF521Tools"
-         . d:/IOT/IDF521/export.ps1
-     }
-     ```
-	Now whenever the function is executed by typing “idf521” in PowerShell window,  the first line will set the environment variable of IDF_TOOLS_PATH to "D:\IOT\IDF521Tools" and the second line will set rest of env. variables so you can use esp-idf in current window of powershell.
-It adds the installed tools to the PATH environment variable.

-	Everytime you start VSCode for esp32 development, you will have to run ```idf521``` first.

-	You can further add many functions such as:

-		 function monit3 {idf.py -p com3 monitor} # Monitor on port 3

-	 	 function flash4 {idf.py -p com4 flash monitor} # Flash and monitor on port 4

-	  	 function fclean {idf.py fullclean} # Clean build folder

-		 function prts {$portList = get-pnpdevice -class Ports -ea 0
-			if ($portList) {
-			     foreach($device in $portList) {
-			          if ($device.Present) {
-			               Write-Host $device.Name "(Manufacturer:"$device.Manufacturer")"
-			          }
-			     }
-			}}  # Get the detail of ports in use

-	  	function ver {git describe} # get the current version of IDF

 9. **Set Up VS Code for ESP-IDF Projects:**
    - Open your project folder in VS Code.
    - Modify .vscode\c_cpp_properties.json to include IDF components.